stevenmiller888/mind/Readme.md

   ]);

 /**
- * Predict the letter C, even with pixel off.
+ * Predict the letter C, even with a pixel off.
  */

 var result = mind.predict([